verndale/front-end-components/src/components/accordion/README.md

 Each labeling element can be expanded or collapsed to reveal or hide its associated content.
 Accordions are commonly used to reduce the need to scroll when presenting multiple sections of content on a single page.

-This component is WAI-ARIA compliant.
+This component is WAI-ARIA compliant and is AA compliant.

 ## Keyboard interactions
 When focus is on a header, the following key commands are available: